novoaj/BigData-cs544-f23/README.md

 Class website: https://tyler.caraza-harter.com/cs544/s23/schedule.html

-All projects were ran from a Google Cloud VM using Ubuntu 22.04 LTS Technologies Used:
+All projects were ran from a Google Cloud VM using Ubuntu 22.04 LTS.

+Technologies Used:
 - Python3
 - gRPC 1.58.0